begin with a free consultation (949) 870-3800

 To prove a premises liability case, your lawyer must establish several points.
 First, they must show that the defendant owned, leased, occupied, or controlled the property.
 Next, they must prove that the defendant did not use reasonable care in keeping the property safe.
 Finally, your legal team must show that you were injured and that the property owner’s failure to maintain the property properly played a major role in causing that injury.

-Negligence in this context usually means that the property owner did not act the way a careful person would have acted under similar circumstances.
+Negligence in this context usually means the property owner did not act as a careful person would have under similar circumstances.
 To recover compensation, your attorney must show that the property owner or manager was negligent in maintaining the premises, and that this negligence directly caused your injury.

 What the Property Owner Knew and Why It Matters